tanjera/marana/Readme.md

 - Execution of automated trading instructions based on pre-defined strategies
   - Strategies in database as sets of SQL queries to determine buy/sell signals
   - Automated trading instructions will buy/sell based on strategy signals
+    - Numerous condition checks prevent accidental duplicate orders or margin trading
+    - Verbose console output gives transparency to automated results and actions
   - Can validate strategy SQL queries in GUI to ensure no erroneous SQL syntax

 ### Future, Planned Features
+- Graphical interface panes for additional database tasks
 - Additional technical analysis indicators and metrics
-- Intra-day market data
+- Intra-day market data and trading
-- Entry and execution of automated trading strategies, written as SQL queries
-- Data analysis targeted to a portfolio

 ## Instructions for Use
 Although Marana aims to reduce barriers to data analysis for retail investors, **using Marana still requires a fair amount of computing skills, especially writing database queries** including a minimum ability to use the command prompt, install a MySQL database service, and be able to write basic SQL (database) queries.
 Although using Marana and its connected services are all free, it is not a turnkey operation.